imschwartz89/MagicSquare/README.md

 ><br />16,2,3,13

-*NOTE: If you get* `"Cannot solve, too little information."`*: It means that there is not enough numbers to allow the computer to accurately determine the correct numbers.
+*NOTE: If you get* `"Cannot solve, too little information."`*: It means that there are not enough numbers to allow the computer to accurately determine the correct numbers.
 This script does not currently have guessing capabilities.*

 ## Future Work